amirashrafizham/BE-IoRT/README.md

 ## :thought_balloon: About
 This is a .NET Backend API project and has the following features :
-- The user is able to remotely manoeuvre a robot through a web browser
+- Remotely manoeuvre a robot through a web browser [Feb 2022 Release]
-- The user is able to retrieve and monitor IoT sensor data displayed on the dashboard
+- Retrieve and monitor IoT sensor data displayed on the dashboard [Feb 2022 Release]
+- Camera video streaming in real-time [Apr 2022 Release]

 ![MicrosoftTeams-image (4)](https://user-images.githubusercontent.com/59201954/157059323-35ff4bd5-6491-4976-825f-8644b4d21c55.png)